-Over the last twelve months, 40% of consumers have abandoned bank loan applications.
-Lenders are lagging behind other sectors of the economy when it comes to length, clear communication of loan steps and approval time.
-But lenders need to focus on this operational efficiency immediately if they want to boost sales and reduce costs.
+Over the last twelve months, 40% of consumers have abandoned bank applications.
+Banks are lagging behind other sectors of the economy when it comes to length, clear communication of application steps and approval time.
+But banks need to focus on this operational efficiency immediately if they want to boost new accounts and loans, and reduce costs.

 According to the FDIC, there are less than half the number of banks and savings institutions today that there were in 1990 – a drop from 12,343 to 4,880.
-Streamlining the loan application process is key for lenders to quickly regain their competitive edge – making their loan application processes easier to fill out – especially for non-branch clients.
+Streamlining key application processes is paramount for banks to quickly regain their competitive edge – making their application processes easier to fill out – especially for non-branch clients.
 But how can this be done?

 Today, 79% of people check their phones within 15 minutes of waking up.
 And once they’re awake, they’re increasingly choosing to stay connected by incorporating the latest technology into their daily lives.
 According to research published by salesforce, 64% of consumers expect companies to instantly respond and interact with them.

-This customer service expectation also applies to loan applicants, who expect seamless, complete and simple interactions.
+This customer service expectation also applies to account onboarding and loan applicants, who expect seamless, complete and simple interactions.
 And they expect to complete their applications from anywhere, anytime.

-Below are some practical considerations for lenders to maximize the mobile lending potential:
+Below are some practical considerations for banks to maximize mobile potential:

 - Keep it simple: Applying for a loan, opening accounts, or credit cards, even from a cellular phone must be convenient and simple.
-Consumers who feel that they’re wasting their time will simply opt out of an application process.
-Ease of completion is a major consideration for customers who are evaluating loan options.
-Today’s lenders must provide ‘best-of-breed’ loan applications that can facilitate a seamless process – even for customers on the go.
-Lenders that require applicants to download a mobile application from an App store or combine other devices like computers and emails add further barriers to completion.
+Consumers who feel that they’re wasting their time will simply fall out of an application process.
+Ease of completion is a major consideration for customers who are constantly evaluating bank options.
+Today’s financial institutions must provide ‘best-of-breed’ applications that can facilitate a seamless process – even for customers on the go.
+Institutions that require applicants to download a mobile application from an App store or combine other devices like computers and emails add further barriers to completion.

-- Pre-fill wherever possible: Simple technologies can eliminate the need for excessive typing on loan applications.
+- Pre-fill wherever possible: Simple technologies can eliminate the need for excessive typing on application forms.
 Often times, a form will include different fields that respondents will answer in the same way.
 Instead of making users fill in these fields with the same information repeatedly, your organization can pre-populate them with the correct data.
-Moreover, simple integrations with CRM data ensure that when applicants open your loan application form, these fields will already have been filled in.
+Moreover, simple integrations with CRM data ensure that when applicants open your application form, these fields will already have been filled in.

-- Tailor the process: Any loan should allow for easy customization based on loan type.
-While this is a given for in-person loan applications, it is even easier in the digital world.
+- Tailor the process: Any application should allow for easy customization based on type.
+While this is a given for in-person applications, it is even easier in the digital world.
 Smart forms can ensure that application forms are tailored to the exact use case and take up less of a consumer’s time.
-Basic personalization of application process have increased online application completion rates by 10%.
+Basic personalization of the application process has increased online application completion rates by 10%.

-Mobile’s challenges: The digital transformation that’s now taking hold in the lending world is not without its challenges.
-According to Monetate’s quarterly e commerce study, only 2.03% of smartphone users convert, compared to 4.19% of tablet users and 4.68% of desktop/traditional users.
+Mobile’s challenges: The digital transformation that’s now finally taking hold in the financial services industry is not without its challenges.
+According to Monetate’s quarterly e-commerce study, only 2.03% of smartphone users convert, compared to 4.19% of tablet users and 4.68% of desktop/traditional users.
 There’s still a significant conversion gap between mobile and traditional that needs to be closed as users continue to use their mobile devices.
 The gap though is clearly created by the fact that key processes can usually be started on the phone but fail because the process includes bouncing customers to other touchpoints.

-To unlock the potential of digital lending, lenders need to prioritize their mobile loan application processes.
-By streamlining the customer journey and optimizing loan application processes for mobile devices, lenders have a potent way to boost completion rates and improve application yield.
+To unlock the potential of digital banking, financial services companies need to prioritize their mobile loan application processes.
+By streamlining the customer journey and optimizing application processes for mobile devices, banks, and lenders have a potent way to boost completion rates and improve application yield.